2024 Bangladesh anti-Hindu violence: Background

-In July 2024, the quota reform movement morphed into a fierce anti-government mass uprising, known as the Student–People's uprising, ultimately removed the Awami League government from state power with the resignation of Sheikh Hasina who was accused of fostering authoritarianism, corruption and democratic backsliding.
+In July 2024, the quota reform movement morphed into a fierce anti-government non-cooperation movement, known as the July Uprising, ultimately removed the Awami League government from state power with the resignation of Sheikh Hasina who was accused of fostering authoritarianism, corruption and democratic backsliding.
 Various violence took place against the Hindu minority of Bangladesh after the political unrest.
 Various people from the Hindu background were affected by the mob violence.

 Attacks

 Following Hasina's departure, a series of communal attacks were reported, particularly targeting Hindus in Bangladesh.
 These incidents included alleged attacks on temples, houses, and shops belonging to minority communities, as well as reports of looting and murder across several districts in the country.

-According to the Investigation conducted by Prothom Alo correspondents across 64 districts and 67 upazilas between 5–20 August 2024, 1,068 attacks on the minority community occurred in 49 districts.
+According to the investigation conducted by Prothom Alo correspondents across 64 districts and 67 upazilas between 5–20 August 2024, 1,068 attacks on the minority community occurred in 49 districts.
 The majority of the attacks occurred in the southwestern division of Khulna, where at least 295 homes and businesses belonging to minority communities were destroyed.
 In addition, 219 structures were damaged in Rangpur, 183 in Mymensingh, 155 in Rajshahi, 79 in Dhaka, 68 in Barishal, 45 in Chattogram, and 25 in Sylhet.
 The extent of the damage varied, with some areas experiencing severe destruction, while others sustained less significant harm.
 Two members of the Hindu community were killed in the violence, and a total of 912 attacks were documented.
 Of these, in at least 506 cases, the victims were affiliated with Awami League.
 Correspondents from Prothom Alo personally observed 546 damaged houses and businesses, accounting for 51 percent of the total damaged structures.

 Minority groups in Bangladesh reported 2,010 incidents of communal violence across the country between 4–20 August 2024.
 1,705 families were directly affected in the violence.
 Among them, 157 families had their homes and businesses were attacked, looted, vandalized, and set on fire.
 Lands of some of the families were forcibly occupied.
 9 people died in the violence.
 An investigation published on 30 October by Netra News found that none of the murders bore clear signs of religious or communal motives.
 Instead, a mix of political retribution, mob violence, and criminal homicides was behind the incidents involving the seven deaths.
 Additionally, some cases, the Unity Council's assertions were undercut by the very news reports they cited and by their own grassroots officials.